Hot Desking & Desk Booking

 • Space management tools to improve utilization and eliminate redundant space.

-• Desk booking and room booking software to provide a frictionless booking experience for employees and support any type of conference room and desk booking strategy—hot desking, hoteling, free addressing, activity-based working, and neighborhoods.
+• Desk booking and room booking software to provide a frictionless booking experience for employees and support any type of conference room or desk booking strategy—hot desking, hoteling, free addressing, activity-based working, and neighborhoods.

-• Scenario planning and stack planning functionality to visually test hypothetical floor plan changes and make quick, effective changes to the company’s portfolio.
+Scenario planning and stack planning functionality to visually test hypothetical floor plan changes and make quick, effective changes to the company’s portfolio.

 Photos: iStock, Uneebo Office Design